Ever had an awesome day on the ski slopes dampened by impaired vision from fogged up goggles? You're not alone.

 9. Don't Tuck Neck Warmer or Balaclava

-If it's a really cold day, you might be tempted to tuck your balaclava and your gaiter under your goggles to make your face completely sealed off.
+If it's a really cold day, you might be tempted to tuck your balaclava and your neck gaiter under your goggles to make your face completely sealed off.
 This is a really bad idea.

 Your breath is warm and moist, especially if you're going pretty hard and sweating under your base layers.
 If it has a direct pathway to your goggles, things are going to get fogged up really quickly.